anhhd/anhhoangduc.com/content/project/example-external-project.md

 date = "2016-04-27"

 # Project title.
-title = "External Project"
+title = "R package for automation"

 # Project summary to display on homepage.
-summary = "An example of linking directly to an external project website using `external_link`."
+summary = "Building an R package to standardize & toautomate common analytics tasks for Analytics team."

 # Optional image to display on homepage (relative to `static/img/` folder).
-image_preview = "boards.jpg"
+image_preview = "r-package.jpg"

 # Tags: can be used for filtering projects.
 # Example: `tags = ["machine-learning", "deep-learning"]`
-tags = ["demo"]
+tags = ["tool"]

 # Optional external URL for project (replaces project detail page).
 external_link = "http://example.org"